kpn-dsh/dsh-cli/design/model.md

 ### _Processor_

-A _Processor_ has a one-to-one relation with a technical solution to deploy services on the DSH.
 A _Processor_ is an abstraction of a service that can be deployed to the DSH platform.
 By following this abstraction, all types of _Processors_ can be treated exactly the same, e.g. all _Processors_ have `deploy()`, `start()`, `stop()` and `undeploy()` methods.